snehesht/blogposts/secure_vpn_setup.md

-# Securing the network

-### Install VPN Solution

-There are few good choices like OpenVPN, SoftEther etc. If you prefer something much more robust, I'd suggest to take look at StrongSwan (IPSec + ESP)
+There are few good choices like OpenVPN, [SoftEther](https://www.softether.org/), [Pritunl](http://pritunl.com) etc. If you prefer something much more robust, I'd suggest to take look at [strongSwan](https://www.strongswan.org) (IPSec + ESP).

+If you prefer something temporary just use ssh tunnel `ssh -D 9050 user@server` ,  install [proxychains](https://github.com/rofl0r/proxychains-ng) and `proxychains firefox  `, vola you're traffic is encrypted.
+The only issue is, it's hard use socks proxy on un-rooted mobile phone and sessions are temporary.

 I choosed OpenVPN since it's widely used VPN solution, most of the OS distributions has somesort of client that supports OpenVPN and it's also easy to configure.
+However OpenVPN has it's drawbacks, it's easier to detect if a person is using OpenVPN by checking the packet MTU size.

 ### Creating FreeBSD server on Azure